 The Rick is a lightweight carbon fiber travel tripod from 3 Legged Thing.
 Here’s my hands-on review.

 Nikon has announced updates to some of its pro telephotos, as well as a new, versatile DX zoom lens that is an especially good fit for travel photography.

 Memory card backup devices combine a battery-powered hard drive with a memory card reader so you can back up your photos and videos without a computer.
 Here’s my hands-on review of the ColorSpace UDMA2.

 The Photo Safe II is an inexpensive and straightforward way to back up memory cards without a computer.
-Here’s how it stacks up.
+Here’s how it stacks up against its competitors.

 The latest update to Photoshop adds a new option to reclaim image space and speed up the retouching process when stitching panoramas.

 A hands-on review of the NextoDI ND2901 portable memory card backup device for backing up photos and videos from memory cards to a hard drive without using a computer.

 A roundup of some of the best options for small, reliable external hard drives that are perfect for backing up your images while traveling.